Motley County License Hearing Guide

 After Criminal Case Concludes

-Fees: The reinstatement fee varies, so check the DPS website for the current amount.
+- Fees: The reinstatement fee varies, so check with the Texas DPS for the current amount.

-Classes/Programs That Must Be Completed: You may also be required to complete a DUI education program or other court-ordered classes.
+- Classes/Programs That Must Be Completed: You may be required to complete a DUI education program as a condition of license reinstatement.

 Special Programs